Jbleezy/BO1-Reimagined/README.md

 ### Kar98k
 * Unupgraded: increased damage from 170 to 500, increased headshot damage from 350 to 1000
-* Upgraded: increased damage to 3000, increased headshot damage to 6000
+* Upgraded: increased damage from 1200 to 3000, increased headshot damage from 2000 to 6000

 ### Kar98k Scoped
 * Increased damage from 675 to 1000, increased headshot damage from 3000 to 4000